Skip to main content

 What is blood pressure?

-Your blood pressure changes throughout the day.
 It's lower when you're asleep or relaxing and goes up when you move around.
-It can also be increased by stress or extreme emotions and stimulants like nicotine or caffeine.
+It can also be increased by stress or extreme emotions, and stimulants like nicotine or caffeine.

 How is blood pressure measured?

-A cuff (thick band) is put over your arm.
-This cuff is attached to a machine which measures the pressure inside your arteries.
-When the machine is switched on the cuff tightens and then slowly loosens again.
-It is quick and painless.
-At the end, the machine will give a blood pressure reading.
+A cuff (thick band) is put around your upper arm.
+This cuff is attached to a blood pressure monitor which measures the pressure inside your arteries.

-A blood pressure reading contains two numbers and will be written as a figure like 120/75 (this is said as '120 over 75'.)
+A blood pressure reading contains two numbers and will be written as a figure like 120/75 (this is said '120 over 75'.)

 The first (top) number is the pressure when your heart beats (systolic pressure).
 The second (bottom) number is when your heart relaxes (diastolic pressure).